 In that patent, we were told that for business types where there just weren’t many requests for driving directions, Google might use other signs of popularity for those businesses, such as reviews.
 It was interesting to see that mentioned, however, it didn’t tell us more about how reviews might be used to boost local search results.
 (Reviews are something I have seen many people engaging in local search suggest as something Google uses in ranking local businesses, but without too much detail.)
 I was hoping to see something from Google that told us more.

 This week, I finally saw a Google patent telling us more.
 The patent delves into how reviews might be used to boost local search rankings.
-If those reviews are from people Google recognizes as experts on a business type in a certain geographic area, they may be used to boost local results
+If those reviews are from people Google recognizes as local experts on a business type in a certain geographic area, they may be used to boost local results.

 Like most patents, this one identifies a problem, and then a solution they have selected to solve that problem.

 Here is the problem that looking at local expert reviews is intended to resolve:

 Local search engines are generally used to obtain information about businesses and other points of interest related to some geographic area.
 For example, a user may submit a query for “Italian restaurants in New York,” and in response, a local search engine typically attempts to identify responsive content, such as websites of Italian restaurants in New York and reviews of such restaurants.
 Generally, however, local search queries implicate substantially more web resources than a user is interested in viewing (e.g., there may be several hundred websites of, or about, New York Italian restaurants), and identifying the subset of responsive web resources likely to warrant the user’s attention can be difficult.

 The solution seems to be identifying local experts on a business type in a locality and the places they recommend: